carlsoncoder/aspnetcore-k8s/README.md

 - Run the "agic-ingresscontroller-helm-deploy.sh" script - this will do the following:
    - Update your local helm repo
    - Deploy the Application Gateway Ingress Controller helm chart
+- Ensure that the ingress controller pod is up and running successfully before the next step!
+- Deploy some ingress resources and test it out

 # Deleting all resources when you're done
 - Ensure all values in the deployment/variables file are correct